 Statistics and Machine Learning Toolbox™ provides functions and apps to describe, analyze, and model data.
 You can use descriptive statistics and plots for exploratory data analysis, fit probability distributions to data, generate random numbers for Monte Carlo simulations, and perform hypothesis tests.
 Regression and classification algorithms let you draw inferences from data and build predictive models.

-For analyzing multidimensional data, Statistics and Machine Learning Toolbox lets you identify key variables or features that impact your model with sequential feature selection, stepwise regression, principal component analysis, regularization, and other dimensionality reduction methods.
 The toolbox provides supervised and unsupervised machine learning algorithms, including support vector machines (SVMs), boosted and bagged decision trees, k-nearest neighbor, k-means, k-medoids, hierarchical clustering, Gaussian mixture models, and hidden Markov models.
 Many of the statistics and machine learning algorithms can be used for computations on data sets that are too big to be stored in memory.

-Regression techniques, including linear, generalized linear, nonlinear, robust, regularized, ANOVA, and mixed-effects models
+Regression techniques, including linear, generalized linear, nonlinear, robust, regularized, ANOVA, repeated measures, and mixed-effects models

 Hypothesis tests for distributions, dispersion, and location, and design of experiments (DOE) techniques for optimal, factorial, and response surface designs

-Classification Learner app and algorithms for supervised machine learning, including support vector machines (SVMs), boosted and bagged decision trees, k-nearest neighbor, Naïve Bayes, and discriminant analysis
+Classification Learner app and algorithms for supervised machine learning, including support vector machines (SVMs), boosted and bagged decision trees, k-nearest neighbor, Naïve Bayes, discriminant analysis, and Gaussian process regression

 Unsupervised machine learning algorithms, including k-means, k-medoids, hierarchical clustering, Gaussian mixtures, and hidden Markov models